Human Rights on Campus

 Georgetown Law offers many ways for students to learn about and get involved with human rights issues on campus.

-Human Rights Curriculum: Georgetown Law is among the best places in the world to study human rights law and to develop as a human rights practitioner.
-HRI helps ensure Georgetown's place as a center of teaching and training.
-For a complete list of human rights offerings, click here and type "human rights" into the search bar.
+Georgetown Law is among the best places in the world to study human rights law and to develop as a human rights practitioner.
+HRI helps ensure Georgetown’s place as a center of teaching and training.
+For a complete list of human rights offerings, go to the Registrar’s Curriculum Guide and enter “human rights” into the search bar.